bookishgirl/ISLE-Documentation/Upgration.md

  3. ISLE: .env and tomcat.env
     - `cd ISLE` if you have not already changed into the directory
+    - Edit the .env file and change the values of COMPOSE_PROJECT_NAME, BASE_DOMAIN, and CONTAINER_SHORT_ID. e.g. for a production site you may use:

+COMPOSE_PROJECT_NAME=isleproduction

+BASE_DOMAIN=mydomain.edu

+CONTAINER_SHORT_ID=prod

+Please note: Much of the file is already with comments guiding the enduser to key areas or files to edit or modify accordingly.

     - One variable, `DRUPAL_HASH_SALT` _must match_ what is present in your existing `sites/default/settings.php`
       - Open `settings.php` and search for `$drupal_hash_salt` and copy the result directly to your .env.
     - Remaining values do not need to match your old Islandora instance - in fact it might be better they DO NOT.